Global News Morning: Global Montreal

 Global News Morning on Global Montreal airs weekday mornings from 6:00 AM to 9:00 AM ET.
 The program is broadcast from its studios in the Dominion Square Building in Downtown Montreal, and from various locations in Montreal's West Island area.
-The show is anchored by Laura Casella with Kim Sullivan as weather specialist.
+The show is anchored by Laura Casella.
 Global News Morning was anchored by Camille Ross with Jessica Laventure as weather specialist until June 2016.
 Her replacement is Laura Casella, previously of Breakfast Television Montreal.
 Global News Morning was launched in 2013 along with Global News Morning on Global Maritimes after Shaw Media promised to launch morning shows in these markets along with Global Winnipeg, Global Regina, and Global Saskatoon.

 History

 The Morning News began airing on Global Montreal on January 28, 2013, 5 years after the station's original morning show (This Morning Live) was cancelled.

 After being rebranded as Global, Global Montreal aired a live two and a half-hour (and subsequently three) hour weekday morning magazine program called This Morning Live.
 It was aired in place of cartoons that aired on most Global stations weekday mornings because Quebec provincial law requires children's programming to be shown weekdays commercial-free over the air.
 A side benefit of this was that it added enough Canadian content to the station's schedule that it could air American talk shows in the afternoon.

 The cancellation of This Morning Live was announced in late 2007 and the last program was broadcast on February 27, 2008.
 To partially make up for the loss of locally produced broadcast hours, the station brought back News Final, which was cancelled in June 2006 due to low ratings.

 Long-time Global News Morning personalities Camille Ross and Jessica Laventure both left the show in June 2016.
 On June 22, Camille Ross announced her departure and officially left on June 23 to move to London, Ontario.
 Jessica Laventure left on June 30 to work in Punta Cana.